spritz/spritz/README.md

 * Others may keep processing tasks until a minimum time  has been processed or a single round has occurred or etc.

 A task can only be scheduled on a single executor at any one time.

+### Rethink

+A stream is a series of steps.
+Some sequences of steps are push based. i.e. The agent that pushes value executes the sequence of steps and can not be told to stop generating values except via unsusbcribe.
+Some sequences are pull based in that the agent that requests a number of values and each step will execute the steps in the requesters execution context or if not enough values are present could execute in a scheduler context but will only send as many values as has been requested.
+Separating these sequences are barriers and the barriers may consist of queues.
+Sometimes these barriers will try and signal to upstream to pause delivery (will be ignored for push based sequences) or will employ other strategies to deal with event stream  not being consumed at a fast enough rate (i.e. store, drop newest, drop latest etc).
+Barriers that are queues will often be scheduled in the same executor when values are added but may also be scheduled at some point in the future. (i.e. schedule at next requestIdleCallback)

+* `.queue()` - create a barrier containing a queue

+* Maybe the flow control object can be passed up and down without wrapping if step needs no mods

+    interface FlowControl
+    {
+      // pull based
+      void requestItems(Count)

+      // push based with flow control
+      void activate()
+      void pause()
+      void resume()
+      void deactivate()

+      // push based without flow control
+      void activate()
+      void deactivate()
+    }

+Some notes about xstream that may be useful inspiration:

+    In xstream, all streams are hot.
+They are a hybrid between RxJS’s Subject and a publish-refCount cold Observable.
+    All streams keep a list of listeners, and have operators to create new streams dependent on the source stream.
+    Stream execution is lazy through reference counting, with a synchronous start (“connect”) and an asynchronous and cancelable stop (“disconnect”).
+This is built to allow for those cases where we synchronously swap the single listener of a stream but we don’t want to restart the stream’s execution.
+The goal is to have a smart default behavior that “just works” transparently in Cycle.js apps.
+But we want to keep laziness, to avoid wasting resources.